coder-96/coder-96/README.md

 ✨ About Me?

-I’m a Junior Full Stack Developer who's improving his skills day by building Frontend and Backend projects.
+I’m a Junior Full Stack Developer who's improving his skills daily by building Frontend and Backend projects.

 💻 Technologies I learned and can work with: